 Meditation is a mind and body practice where you learn to create awareness of yourself, your body and your thoughts and emotions.
 It serves as a focused form of guided thought.
 Yoga is also a wonderful way of managing stress.
 Movement-oriented exercises like yoga and tai chi produce your body’s natural relaxation response, slowing down breathing and reducing muscle tension and stress.
 Managing your stress will help you control your response to uncertain events and react in a balanced way.

 Nurturing the mind is as essential as nurturing your body.
 It will help you cope with the umpteen situations life throws at you better.
-However, emotional health problems are serious and should be taken that way.
+However, emotional health and wellbeing problems are serious and should be taken that way.
 Consider getting help if they’re extremely hard to tackle and always remember that you’re not weak for seeking help.
 You’re, in fact, stronger for knowing exactly what you need.